 Users can also manually adjust the RAM speed, voltage, and timings in the motherboard’s BIOS.
 This provides greater control over the settings but carries higher risks if not done carefully.

 The key drawbacks of any type of RAM overclocking are increased heat, void warranty (some manufacturers), shortened lifespan, and BSOD Errors.
 It is best not to overclock your RAM if you don’t have arrangements for effective heat management.
-However, you can use the motherboard tools and gradually increase settings.
-Keeping a constant eye on RAM performance and heat generation is important.
+However, you can use the motherboard tools and gradually increase the settings.
+Keeping a constant eye on RAM performance and heat generation is essential.
 But, overall, if you want your RAM to last longer, it is best not to overclock it.

 3. Use a good power supply